AmirUCR/SIRIUS/python/sirius/GeneDiversifier/README.md

 SIRIUS uses Gene-Diversifier as a warm-start technique, as outlined in its publication.
-Gene-Diversifier was developed by Altamura et. al., and can be found here ["Rational design and construction of multi-copy biomanufacturing islands in mammalian cells Open Access," _Nucleic Acids Research_, Volume 50, Issue 1, 11 January 2022, gkaf783](https://doi.org/10.1093/nar/gkab1214)
+Gene-Diversifier was developed by Altamura et. al., and can be found here ["Rational design and construction of multi-copy biomanufacturing islands in mammalian cells," _Nucleic Acids Research_, Volume 50, Issue 1, 11 January 2022, gkaf783](https://doi.org/10.1093/nar/gkab1214)

 The Gene-Diversifier source code is available at: [https://github.com/altamurr/Gene-Diversifier](https://github.com/altamurr/Gene-Diversifier)